Get to know the new Banktivity 8, including an updated price structure and new features.

 Budgeting with Banktivity

-The most popular option on Banktivity is envelope budgeting, which was improved for Banktivity 7.
+The most popular option on Banktivity is envelope budgeting, which was recently improved.
 Envelope budgeting is also known as zero-based budgeting, which works by allocating money to specific expenses until you get back down to zero.
 Banktivity doesn’t ask that you use literal envelopes and cash, but you can.

 Envelope budgeting is incredibly effective because it forces you to think about individual spending areas.
 It’s easy to see when you need to adopt some frugal habits, like cutting the cord and finding more affordable cable alternatives.
 And, you can just as easily see how finding a good side hustle can make a massive difference in your monthly budget.